Before we compare Webull Vs Robinhood, we should talk a bit about overall investing methods.

 And, if that’s all you care about, either one of these brokerages can work.

-Unless you’re interested in niche services such as Cryptocurrency trading, Short Selling, or Margin Trading, the final decision comes down to 1 thing: Ease of Use, or extra research features.
+Unless you’re interested in niche services Short Selling or Margin Trading, the final decision comes down to 1 thing: Ease of Use, or extra research features.
 Whichever one of these factors is more important to you should decide which service you use.

 Overall, I’ve found that you can get the equivalent of most of Webull’s extra features elsewhere on the internet.